biopragmatics/oquat/docs/invalids/prefix/sgd.md

 ## `vario`: Variation Ontology

-Identifiers for this prefix are given incorrectly correctly in `vario`.
+Identifiers for this prefix are given incorrectly in `vario`.

 | external_xref   |   usages_count | usages                                                                                           |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------|